A Study On Extended Pickup Configurations And Voicing last

 and this works great.

-bleed cap was replaced by a good quality cap
+was replaced by a good quality cap on the go.

-activates passive mode when pulled, but this is a
+passive mode when pulled, but this is a matter

-jack was replaced by a new one since it
+was replaced by a new one since it permanently

-that has reverse „threads“ on it).
-The jack does
+„threads“ on it).
+The jack does not even get

-out.
-Unfortunately that the new jack appeared to
+Unfortunately that the new jack appeared to be no

-be no cure.
-Signal went intermittent when you use
+cure.
+Signal went intermittent when you use a long

-a long flange plug and apply sideways pressure.
-So
+flange plug and apply sideways pressure.
+So using

-using angled plugs and folding the cable back
+angled plugs and folding the cable back under the

-under the strap is paramount if the kind reader
+strap is paramount if the kind reader insists on

 The barrel plug is just inferior.
 A disgrace